How to Track Calories at Restaurants Without Being Weird

 - Avoid "crispy" and heavy sauces

-Eat Slowly
+Eat slowly

 You don't have to clean your plate.
-Restaurant portions are designed for visual appeal and value perception, not optimal nutrition.
+Restaurant portions are designed for visual appeal and value perception, not nutrition.

-Option 1: Find the Exact Item
+Option 1: Find the exact item

 Search your tracking app for the restaurant and dish.
 Many popular chains have their menus in food databases.

-Option 2: Use a Similar Item
+Option 2: Use a similar item

 If you can't find your exact restaurant, search for the same dish from a similar restaurant or a generic version.

-Option 3: Build Your Estimate
+Option 3: Build your estimate

 Test your estimation skills with our Calorie Guessing GameBreak down the meal into components: